Fairness Constraints in High-Dimensional Generalized Linear Models: Real Data Applications

 \subsubsection{Accuracy–fairness trade-off}

-Finally, we visualize the trade-off between accuracy and mean distance as the fairness penalty \(\lambda\) varies in Eq.~\eqref{eq:logit-pen}.
-As \(\lambda\) increases, the penalty on dependence between \(\hat{\bA}\) and the predictions becomes stronger, leading to more similar group-wise performance (lower \(\mathrm{MD}\)) but also reduced accuracy.
+Finally, we visualize the trade-off between classification error and mean distance as the fairness penalty \(\lambda\) varies in Eq.~\eqref{eq:logit-pen}.
+As \(\lambda\) increases, the penalty on dependence between \(\hat{\bA}\) and the predictions becomes stronger, leading to more similar group-wise performance (lower \(\mathrm{MD}\)) but also higher classification error.

-For ARRHYTHMIA, we observe a similar pattern: increasing \(\lambda\) moves the classifier along an explicit accuracy–fairness trade-off curve, with \(\mathrm{MD}\) decreasing and accuracy gradually declining.
+For ARRHYTHMIA, we observe a similar pattern: increasing \(\lambda\) moves the classifier along an explicit accuracy--fairness trade-off curve, with \(\mathrm{MD}\) decreasing and the error rate gradually increasing.